 Feldman, who is married with one child, has alleged that Hollywood is rampant with pedophilia and has launched a fundraising campaign to produce a film documenting this behavior and the abuse he he suffered as a child actor.
 He recently started naming his abusers.

-Birthplace: Los Angeles, USA, California, Chatsworth
+Birthplace: Chatsworth, Los Angeles, California, United States of America

 #20 on The Greatest '80s Teen Starssee more on Corey Feldman